-The grand palaces of Seoul offers a rare glimpse of the city’s ancient history.
-At the surface, Seoul never seems to stop peering forward.
+The grand palaces of Seoul offer a rare glimpse of the city’s ancient history.
+On the surface, Seoul never seems to stop peering forward.
 Visiting these architectural masterpieces, we discover that it’s not always true.
-Among them, you’ll uncover Seoul’s best preserved traditional Korean architecture.
+Among them, you’ll uncover Seoul’s best-preserved traditional Korean architecture.
 Many of the complexes are even set to jaw-dropping natural backdrops that’ll leave you in awe.

 Not sure where to start exploring?
 Here are six of the best Seoul palaces to visit…

 Need a primer?
 Start with the Five Grand Palaces of Seoul.
 All five hail from the Joseon Dynasty.
 Starting in 1392, this prosperous era in Korean history lasted for over five centuries.

 The palaces have endured a tumultuous history.
 From getting gutted by fires to destruction by Japanese invaders, they’ve seen it all.
 Their resilience had made them all the more important to the history of Seoul and South Korea.
 What you’ll see today are mostly reconstructions.
 But the renovations remain faithful to the palaces’ original spirits.

 With just 24 hours in Seoul, you’d be hard-pressed to visit all five grand palaces and give them their due time.
 Over the course of a couple of days, though, you’ll have no problem experiencing them to their fullest.
 All the while, you’ll still have time to dig into many of the other top places to visit in Seoul.